plasma-mds/plasma-ontology/README.md

 ## Acknowledgment

-This work was partly funded by the Deutsche Forschungsgemeinschaft (DFG,German Research Foundation)—Project Number 496963457.
+This work was partly funded by the Deutsche Forschungsgemeinschaft (DFG,German Research Foundation)—Project Number 496963457 and the Bundesministerium für Bildung und Forschung (BMBF)—Grant Marks 16QK03A & 16QK03B.
+The responsibility for the content of this repository lies with the authors.

 ## License